USA

 Advertising

 No country advertises and consequently consumes as much as the United States.
 It is the capitalist guinea pig on which the rest of the world is increasingly being modelled.
 For the business world, that's just perfect.
 There isn't a nook or cranny in American culture which hasn't been infiltrated and transformed into a marketing tool.
-From movies to internet pop-ups, it seems nothing is off limits.
+From movies to internet pop-ups to trade shows with the finest trade show exhibits; it seems nothing is off-limits.
 Here are some of the more cost-friendly methods sweeping the States:

 The Internet

-A website is a good foundation for any guerrilla marketing approach and is a valuable opportunity to build your brand, inform customers and impact buying decisions.
+A website in the USA is a good foundation for any guerrilla marketing approach and is a valuable opportunity to build your brand, inform customers and impact buying decisions.
 Americans demand sophisticated websites, and these expectations must be met to avoid a slump in sales.
-Utilise all aspects of the internet: blogs, newsletters, special offers, viral campaigns, pop-ups, links, sponsorship of other websites, etc.
+Utilise all aspects of the internet: modern marketing, blogs, newsletters, special offers, viral campaigns, pop-ups, links, sponsorship of other websites, etc.

 Free and Cheap Publicity